-Let’s see: you’re a rock star, stumbling around an unfamiliar city while wearing your girlfriend/manager’s dress.
+Let’s see: You’re a rock star, stumbling around an unfamiliar city while wearing your girlfriend/manager’s dress.
 You feel the call of nature and, not knowing where the nearest gas station or hotel is, relieving yourself on a nearby statue seems like a good idea in your drunken state.
-But in the middle of the afternoon, with all sorts of people around, it’s a good way to get yourself in trouble — and that’s what famously happened to Ozzy Osbourne in San Antonio, Texas on Feb.
+But in the middle of the afternoon, with all sorts of people around, it’s a good way to get yourself in trouble — and that’s what famously happened to Ozzy Osbourne in San Antonio, Texas, on Feb.
 19, 1982.

-“It’s just not true,” an unnamed guide at the Alamo told Chris Rodell of the Boston Herald in 2003.
+Only, “it’s just not true,” an unnamed guide at the Alamo told Chris Rodell of the Boston Herald in 2003.
 “If he had, the police wouldn’t have arrested him.
 They would have beaten him to within an inch of his life.”

-However, the truth is that Ozzy urinated on the Alamo Cenotaph, a 60-foot high statue erected in 1939 to honor the 189 Texans who died there.
+The truth is that Ozzy urinated on the Alamo Cenotaph, a 60-foot high statue erected in 1939 to honor the 189 Texans who died there.
 The Cenotaph is adjacent to the mission, in the Alamo Plaza.

 Subscribe to WPDH on

-Think You Know Ozzy Osbourne?
+You Think You Know Ozzy Osbourne?